ipld/specs/ipld-future/README.md

 > This specification defines a data model and a naming scheme for linking data with cryptographic hashes.
 >
-> The InterPlanetary Linked Data (IPLD) is an information space of inter-linked data, where content addresses and links are expressed using the content's cryptographic hash.
-IPLD is designed to universally address and link to any data in a way that does not require a central naming authority, the integrity of the data can be verified and untrusted parties can help distribute the data.
-This specification describes a data model for structured data and a naming scheme to point to data, or parts of it.
-These design goals make it different from earlier data models such as JSON, RDF and naming scheme such as NI [[RFC6920]](https://tools.ietf.org/html/rfc6920), Magnet URI.
+> InterPlanetary Linked Data (IPLD) is an information space of inter-linked data, where content addresses and links are expressed using the content's cryptographic hash.
+IPLD is designed to universally address and link to any data so that the data does not require a central naming authority, the integrity of the data can be verified, and untrusted parties can help distribute the data.
+This specification describes a data model for structured data and a naming scheme to point to data and subsets of the data.
+These design goals make it different from earlier data models such as JSON or RDF, and naming schemes such as NI [[RFC6920]](https://tools.ietf.org/html/rfc6920), or Magnet URI.

 ## Table of content